khoicodesthings/LocalImageGenAI/README.md

 - My prefered commandline arguments: `--device-id=0 --port [whatever OPEN port number you prefer] --no-half-vae --xformers --listen --api`

+## Generate Some Images!

+- Generate with whatever prompts you would like!
+- Experiment with the different parameters in the UI!

 ---

 ### References